thrackle-io/rules-engine/docs/userGuides/rules/ADMIN-WITHDRAWAL-RULE.md

 ## Purpose

-The purpose of the admin-withdrawal rule is to allow developers to show proof to their community that they will hold a certain amount of tokens for certain period of time.
-This is usually done to prove that a sudden increase of supply flooding the market won't happen as a malicious attempt of the developers to rug pull their community.
+The purpose of the admin-withdrawal rule is to allow developers to prove to their community that they will hold a certain amount of tokens for a certain period of time.
+Adding this rule prevents developers from flooding the market with their supply and effectively "rug pulling" their community.

 ## Tokens Supported